cmaxw/devchat-eleventy/src/my-angular-story/mas-101-thomas-burleson.md

   - Thomas Burleson
   - Aaron Frost
 ---
 Thomas Burleson, a Solutions Architect from West Des Moines, Iowa join Aaron Frost in this week's My Angular Story.
+Thomas shares his journey as a developer and how he was introduced to Angular.

 ### Host: Aaron Frost